Rude Money Habits, Tipping Questions and More Modern Money Etiquette Help for 2022

 Let’s face it — money matters can be tricky.
 It’s not always easy to know how to split the check when dining with a group of friends or if you really have to pitch in for a coworker’s baby shower gift.

 Making the wrong move can cause you to offend friends, family and colleagues, but you also don’t want to spend more than necessary.
-Over the past year, GOBankingRates has offered guidance on many hot-button money issues to make sure you’re always prepared.
+Lately, GOBankingRates has offered guidance on many hot-button money issues to make sure you’re always prepared.

 Should Your Venmo Transactions Be Public or Private?